RuthieRose/calc_pay_for_techs/README.md

 I modified it so another tech who writes python could use it, and I thought I would put this on my github so it can potentially help others as well.

+This is designed for beginner python users to fill in the blanks and to be run in the terminal.
+I expect to continue to revise this and/or add additional calculators.